Beagle123/visualruby/site/Quick_Start.md

 Try right-clicking on a .rb file, and edit its glade file.
 You'll see that the glade file's name maps the glade file name to the class of the calling file:

     MyClass.rb => MyClass.glade

 ## Learn Gtk

-Visualruby is written entirely in Gtk, so every part of visualruby is a subclas of a Gtk object.
+Visualruby is written entirely in Gtk, so every part of visualruby is a subclass of a Gtk object.
 Therefore, you have the entire Gtk library of classes that can be used in visualruby.
 Also, all the properties and methods of the Gtk parent classes can be used on the visualruby classes.